a-karma/Bogor_Workshop/DAY_3/Session3.md

 >
 > Can you use the control panel on the right to make a better visualisation of the tree - so you should try options like "Unrooted", "Branch lengths ignore", "Labels at tips"

-#### Rooted tree
+### Rooted tree
 Now lets do the same for the rooted tree, in a different browser window so you can compare.
 The first thing to do is specify the root
 > Exercise
 >
 > By hovering over the samples, can you root the tree by the correct sample?

 It is possible to add colours for regions, change and format lines etc, but for speed we will just compare the clustes we see on our tree to the metadata file.
-Open your population metadata file, which contains the sample IDs and regions
+If you finish the session, this is something you can play around with.
+But for now, open your population metadata file, which contains the sample IDs and regions

 > Exercise
 >
 > Is there evidence of phylogenetic clustering based on region?
+>
 > What is the difference between the tree with and without the outgroup?

 ### 3. Visualising the PCA analysis